-Efficacy of Topical Bioactive Plant Extracts in Burn Wound Healing: A Systematic Review of Clinical and Preclinical Evidence
+A Systematic Review of the Efficacy of Topical Bioactive Plant Extracts in Burn Wound Healing Using Clinical and Preclinical Evidence

 Abstract